XavierBerger/RPi-Monitor/docs/source/11_daemon.rst

 daemon.delay=10
   Define the delay between 2 kpi pooling (Default:``10``)

-.. note:: If you want to change the default delay, the rrd file will
+.. important:: If you want to change the default delay, the rrd file will
                have to be deleted ``rpimonitord`` will recreate them at next startup

 daemon.timeout=5
   Define the maximul duration of KPI extraction (Default:``5``)